-Read or play board games or do other activities that require your brain to work and learn.
+Read or play board games or do other activities that ask your brain to work and learn.

 Stroke your spirit

 Stress can also affect your ability to think clearly.
-Strategies to manage stress include:
+Ways to manage stress include:

 Tune in to music.
 Research shows that music calms the brain, inspires creativity, and helps you focus your thoughts so you're more productive.

 Get a pet.
 Taking care of a pet helps you feel responsible, wanted, and needed.
-A dog that requires walking will also prompt you to get regular exercise.
+A dog that needs walking will also prompt you to get regular exercise.

 Laugh a lot.
-Deep, hearty laughter boosts the immune system and produces endorphins, which are natural painkillers.
+Deep, hearty laughter boosts the immune system and makes endorphins.
+These are natural painkillers.

 Slow down.
-It's important to have passion for whatever you do, but a balanced life allows the brain to maintain a healthy function.
-Stress reduction programs, or simple relaxation techniques, are some examples of allowing the brain to rest and recharge.
+It's important to have passion for whatever you do.
+But a balanced life allows the brain to maintain a healthy function.
+Stress reduction programs, or simple relaxation methods, are some examples of allowing the brain to rest and recharge.

 Last Annual Review Date: 02/03/2015